cycle/docs/relation/has-one.md

 $u->address = new Address();
 ```

-The related object can be immediate saved into the database by persisting parent entity:
+The related object can be immediately saved into the database by persisting the parent entity:

 ```php
 $t = new Transaction($orm);